stockhuman/tpw-data/organisations/russia-today.md

 ## Funding

 ## Scoring
+Article authorship on news items is normally uncredited, with Op-Eds usually featuring bylines.
+Of those bylines, most include a relevant bio and some links to other work or social media.
+RT lists the Editor-in-Chief and Managing Director in a "Management" page.
+This all corresponds to a editorial transparency score of `4`.

-RT has promoted 9/11 Trutherism ("911 Reasons why 9/11 was (probably) an inside job"), birther conspiracy theories ("Obama’s birthplace mystery raises doubts"), coronavirus disinformation ("Russia Today... broadcast that hand-washing was ineffective against coronavirus", Seth Rich conspiracy theories, Hillary Clinton health conspiracy theories, Bilderberg conspiracy theories, and random-ass 4chan conspiracy theories.
-RT has no reputation for fact-checking and accuracy.
-Rather, it has a reputation for falsehoods, conspiracy theories and disinfo.
+RT has promoted 9/11 Trutherism ("911 Reasons why 9/11 was (probably) an inside job" - Minor disclaimer added)<sup>[1](http://web.archive.org/web/20200810165611/https://www.rt.com/usa/nine-eleven-attack-job/)</sup>, birther conspiracy theories ("Obama’s birthplace mystery raises doubts"), Seth Rich conspiracy theories, Hillary Clinton health conspiracy theories, Bilderberg conspiracy theories, and the odd 4chan theory.
+RT has a poor reputation for fact-checking and accuracy.